-CO1: Understand the impact of IoT applications and Architectures in real world and realize the various IoT Protocols (Datalink, Network, Transport, Session, Service)

-CO2: Differentiate between the levels of the IoT stack and be familiar with the key technologies CO3: Interface different sensors to arduinouno and raspberry pi to read the environment data.
-CO4: Appreciate the role of big data, cloud computing and data analytics in a typical IoT system CO5: To provide an overview on the ICT ecosystem and enabling environment to foster Internet of Things (including technology, standards, cross-sartorial policy and regulatory frameworks, and applications) deployments

-CO6: To provide an understanding of the technologies and the standards relating to the IoT CO7: To develop skills on IoT technical planning and Identify how IoT differs from traditional data.
+CO1: Understand IoT applications and Architectures in real world and realize the various IoT Protocols CO2: Differentiate between the levels of the IoT stack and be familiar with the key technologies CO3: Interface different sensors to arduinouno and raspberry pi to read the environment data.
+CO4: Appreciate the role of big data, cloud computing and data analytics in a typical IoT system CO5: To provide an overview on the ICT ecosystem and enabling environment C06: To provide an understanding of the technologies and the standards relating to the IoT CO7: To develop skills on IoT technical planning and Identify how IoT differs from traditional data.

-Introduction to Internet of Things -Definition and Characteristics of IoT, Physical Design of IoT - IoT Protocols, IoT communication models, IoT Communication APIs IoT enabled Technologies - Wireless Sensor Networks, Cloud Computing, Big data analytics, Communication protocols, Embedded Systems, IoT Levels and Templates Domain Specific IoTs - Home, City, Environment, Energy, Retail, Logistics, Agriculture, Industry, health and Lifestyle, IoT challenges.
+Introduction to Internet of Things - Definition and Characteristics of IoT, Physical Design of IoT - IoT Protocols, IoT communication models, IoT Communication APIs IoT enabled Technologies -Wireless Sensor Networks, Cloud Computing, Big data analytics, Communication protocols, Embedded Systems, IoT Levels and Templates Domain Specific IoTs - Home, City, Environment, Energy, Retail, Logistics, Agriculture, Industry, health and Lifestyle, IoT challenges.